abhishek70007/Simple-Web-Based-Dice-Game/README.md

-# Simple Web-Based Dice Game
+# Simple Web Based Dice Game

 Welcome to the Simple Web-Based Dice Game!
 This is a two-player dice game built with HTML, CSS, and JavaScript.